Carlos M. Villanueva always found a way to help the ones he loved.

 “He was someone that helped everyone,” said Esthepany Agreda, his colleague at the Small Business Transportation Resource Center at North Campus’ School of Business.
 “He helped people without expecting anything in return.
 That’s just who he was.”

-His friends and co-workers say his kindness will always be remembered.
+His friends and co-workers say that kindness will always be remembered.
 Villanueva, who served as the community relations manager at SBTRC for the past seven years, passed away on June 29 of heart related issues.
 He was 49.

 “I used to call him my superhero, because anytime I was in trouble he made it work,” said Agreda, who credits Villanueva with helping her report someone who was stalking her.